veebch/photon/README.md

 # Photon: an open-source incident light meter

 Photon reproduces the some of the functionality of more expensive tools, using a few inexpensive/readily available parts.
-It measures light brightness, as well as the red, green and blue components of the light.
+Currently it measures ambient light brightness, as well as the red, green and blue components of the light, which might allow White Balance readings in future iterations.

 There is soldering involved, but don't let that put you off, [it's easy](https://www.youtube.com/watch?v=Qps9woUGkvI).

 ## Background